A Day At Races With TeamSQL 🏎

 In this article, we’ll take a look at creating area charts in TeamSQL.
 If you haven’t already, please review our summary of working with the charts functionality.

-For our chart today, we’ll be looking at the number of number of weapons contained in the stockpiles of the USA and the USSR for the period beginning in 1950 and ending in 1960.
+For our chart today, we’ll be looking at the number of weapons contained in the stockpiles of the USA and the USSR for the period beginning in 1950 and ending in 1960.
 Here’s what our data looks like in TeamSQL.

 Creating Bar Charts in TeamSQL

 We’ve already covered the basics on how to work with charts in TeamSQL, so today, we’ll go over how to create a specific type of charts in TeamSQL: bar charts.
-In today’s examples, we’ll be working with historic population data, but you can use whatever data you’d like.
+In today’s examples, we’ll be working with historical population data, but you can use whatever data you’d like.

 Here’s what our data looks like: